Romania investigates man who posed as plastic surgeon

 - Low traffic means an easy launch of the Highway 99 tunnel under Seattle

-- Harvard's top astronomer says an alien ship may be among us - and he doesn't care what his colleagues think
+Health Minister Sorina Pintea blamed private clinics for allowing Politi, reported to be 38, to work without a permit.
+Health authorities are looking into how he obtained a permit.

+According to reports, Politi had worked as a plastic surgeon in a number of private clinics in the capital, Bucharest, for about a year.
+The Italian-owned Monza Group said Tuesday it was suing him.
+It said he’d performed just one operation, in December 2018.

 Italian media reported in 2011 that Politi received a suspended 18-month sentence for having posed as a doctor without a license.
+Reports said he had only completed middle school, yet managed to work in hospitals in Verona, Brescia, Turin and Pordenone using the name of a real doctor, Luigi Vincenzo Politi.

-There were no immediate reports of patients suffering as a result of his surgery.
-Politi’s whereabouts weren’t immediately known.
+There were no immediate reports of patients suffering as a result of the Romanian surgeries.
+Politi’s whereabouts wasn’t immediately known.